A Level Politics

 There will be study trips to Parliament, The Supreme Court, Portsmouth and Winchester University Politics taster sessions, offsite politics conferences and a chance to participate in BBC Question Time.
 There is also an internal College politics debate competition and a chance to represent the College in the Hampshire competition.

-You will take part in a mock election – you even get to form your own party, launch your own manifesto and campaign for office!
-You will also have an opportunity to take part in our fantastic residential study trips to Washington and New York, USA – the nerve centres of American politics.
+You'll take part in a mock election – you even get to form your own party, launch your own manifesto and campaign for office.
+You'll also have an opportunity to take part in our fantastic residential study trips to Washington and New York, USA – the nerve centres of American politics.

 A minimum of five GCSEs at grade 4 or above, including English language.